Showing posts with label The Human League. Show all posts

 Best of 1980- The Album List

 The year 1980 marked a fascinating intersection, straddling the influences of the 1970s while gradually embracing the emerging trends of the new decade.
-Chart-toppers like Blondie, Abba, The Police, and The Jam continued to dominate the music scene.
+Chart-toppers like Blondie, ABBA, The Police, and The Jam continued to dominate the music scene.
 Notable achievements included David Bowie securing his second number one hit, and Kate Bush becoming the first British female artist to claim a No.1 album.

 However, amidst the musical successes, 1980 also witnessed tragic losses that left an indelible mark on the industry.
 Ian Curtis of Joy Division tragically took his own life just before the band's scheduled US Tour, while John Lennon, an iconic figure in music, was shot dead outside his New York City apartment.
 These losses left families and legions of fans grieving.